 Also note that some cards with high cash back earning rates have bonus categories that change every few months.
 Others have bonus categories that stay the same.
 In many cases, cards with lower but unlimited rates, like Citi Double Cash Card, will give more value in the long run.

-Chase Freedom Unlimited® is one of the best credit cards for excellent credit with no annual fee as it offers 5% cash back on grocery store purchases for the first year (up to $12,000 spent), 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases.
-There's also a $200 bonus for spending $500 in the first 3 months.
+Chase Freedom Unlimited® is one of the best credit cards for excellent credit with no annual fee as it offers 5% cash back on travel through Chase, 3% back at restaurants and drugstores, and 1.5% back on all other purchases (plus an additional 1.5% cash back on everything, up to $20,000 spent the first year).
 In addition to its $0 annual fee, Chase Freedom Unlimited also offers an introductory APR of 0% for 15 months on purchases, which also makes it a good financing option.… read full answer

 While the Chase Freedom Unlimited is a great overall option, the best credit card for excellent credit with no annual fee will depend on your individual needs.
 And some of the best cards on the market with no annual fee will only require good credit or better.